cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 ## Commands Execute Serially

-After a test function is finished running, Cypress goes to work executing the commands that were enqueued by `cy.*` commands.
+After a test function is finished running, Cypress goes to work executing the commands that were enqueued by `cy.*` command chains.
 The test above would cause an execution in this order:

 1. Visit a URL
 2. Find a selector